Forecasting Commencing Enrolments Under Data Sparsity: A Zero-Shot Time Series Foundation Models Framework for Higher Education Planning: Experimental results and analysis

 In the univariate setting, excluding covariates, Moirai-Small demonstrated superior accuracy, followed by Moirai-Base and Chronos-Bolt-Small.
 While classical baselines remained competitive, the TimesFM variants and ARIMA trailed the top-performing TSFMs.
 This performance hierarchy suggests that for international demand, masked-encoder TSFMs (Moirai) provide a strong default prior even in the absence of explicit exogenous inputs, plausibly reflecting their ability to generalise multiscale structure learned during pre-training.

-The engineered Google Trends features induced a material shift in the performance hierarchy.
+Feature-engineered Google Trends induced a material shift in the performance hierarchy.
 Moirai-Base ascended to the top rank, whereas Moirai-Small ceded its lead.
 This divergence in response is informative.
-While some Chronos variants were able to leverage the Trends signal, ARIMA performance deteriorated, indicating sensitivity to covariate misspecification and instability under short samples.
+While some Chronos variants were able to leverage the Trends signal, ARIMAX performance deteriorated, indicating sensitivity to covariate misspecification and instability under short samples.

-These results suggest that Google Trends acts as a selective demand-proxy signal, the benefit of which is contingent on the structural compatibility between covariate conditioning and the forecasting model.
-Despite these gains for the best-performing models, the improvements are configuration-dependent and should be interpreted cautiously given the annual sampling frequency and the limited number of forecast origins.
+These results suggest that the benefit of which is contingent on the structural compatibility between covariate conditioning and the forecasting model.
+Despite these gains for the best-performing models, the improvements should be interpreted cautiously given the annual sampling frequency and the limited number of forecast origins.